Lawyer Resume Example

 Strong communication and client management skills matter too.
 Point out times you made complex ideas simple for clients or led negotiations.
 This helps your resume stand out.

-When you focus on these details, you show you’re ready for the specialized demands of IP law.
+When you focus on these details, you show you’re ready for the specialized demands of IP law, just as you would in a cover letter for a related legal specialty.
 That’s what recruiters are hunting for.

 You want your resume’s first few lines to make a strong impression.
 That’s where a professional summary or objective comes in for intellectual property lawyers.